Poulomi15/GyanGrove_frontend/README.md

 Live Site
 The live site is hosted on Netlify: Link to Live Site

-Repository
+# Repository
-The source code is available on GitHub: Link to Repository
+The source code is available on GitHub: (https://github.com/Poulomi15/GyanGrove_frontend)

-Author
+# Author
 Poulomi Chowdhury - GitHub Profile

-License
+# License
 This project is licensed under the MIT License.